cosmikwolf/exp-rs/README.md

 This project was inspired by [tinyexpr-rs](https://github.com/kondrak/tinyexpr-rs) by Krzysztof Kondrak, which is itself a port of [TinyExpr](https://github.com/codeplea/tinyexpr) by codeplea.
 This project has some key fundamental differences and improvements over the original TinyExpr and tinyexpr-rs:

-- Utilizes a Pratt parser for better performance
+- Pratt parser for minimal stack depth—handles deep nesting on embedded stacks
-- Utilizes Arena allocation for zero-allocation evaluation after parsing, and greater ease of memory management, suitable for embedded environments
+- Arena allocation for bounded memory and zero-allocation evaluation after setup

 The function grammar of [tinyexpr-plusplus](https://github.com/Blake-Madden/tinyexpr-plusplus) was used to make it a compatible replacement.